digabi/ytl-linux/README.md

 1. Run `scripts/update-naksu2.sh` to download the latest version of the Naksu 2 deb from GitHub Releases.
 2. `git add .` and `git commit -m "Update Naksu 2 to x.x.x"`
 3. `git push`
+4. When the build action is finished, Naksu 2 has been published.
-4. That's it.
-Naksu will read the latest version from [https://linux.abitti.fi/meta/naksu2-latest-version.json](https://linux.abitti.fi/meta/naksu2-latest-version.json)
+5. Check it yourself: Naksu will read the latest version from [https://linux.abitti.fi/meta/naksu2-latest-version.json](https://linux.abitti.fi/meta/naksu2-latest-version.json)

 ## AnyDesk